Subscribe to join thousands of other ecommerce experts

 Fill out the Merchant Promotions interest form.
-It will be manually reviewed by the Google team (1-2 days).
+The Google team will manually review it within 1-2 days.

-If you got approved by the Google team you have two possibilities to create promotions.
+If the Google team approves you, you have two possibilities to create promotions.
 We will describe both of them in a nutshell.

 Important for both possibilities: If the promotion is product specific, you need to map the promotion_id to the applicable items in the Product feed.

-Attention: Using the promotion tool ist quite easy but you can only set ONE discount for all products.
+Attention: Using the promotion tool is quite easy, yet you can only set ONE discount for all products.

-An average retailer with 1.000, 5.000 or 10.000 products usually won’t give discounts on every single product.
+An average retailer with 1.000, 5.000, or 10.000 products usually won’t give discounts on every single product.
 You can do it more specifically using a feed similar to your standard merchant center feed.
-This should be a XML file or tab delimited file that is uploaded into Google Merchant Center and can be made up of multiple entries.
+This should be an XML file or tab-delimited file that is uploaded into Google Merchant Center and can be made up of multiple entries.

 You have 6 required fields: